-^{39.} Oka Kazuo, "Chogen," (Preface) Genji monogatari no kisoteki kenkyū, rev. ed.
+^{40.} Oka Kazuo, "Chogen," (Preface) Genji monogatari no kisoteki kenkyū, rev. ed.
 (Tōkyōdō, 1966), 3.
 Andō Tameakira is the author of the Genji commentary Shika shichiron (also known as Shijo shichiron), completed 1703.

-^{40.} Conversation, 18 October 1986.
+^{41.} Conversation, 18 October 1986.

-While on the one hand noting its value as the greatest advance in the study of Murasaki Shikibu since Andō Tameakira's Shijo shichiron [1703], I wish also to draw attention to the modern critical sensibility with which this essay seems to pulsate, that very individual appreciation which informs the whole of Akiko's work on the Shin'yaku Genji monogatari.
-As regards critical methodology, all of the critical approaches that we now term modern-the empiricist, the socio-historical method; the cultural-historical method; the aesthetic method and so on-are to be found in germinal form, bolstered by Akiko's own intellectual appreciation and critical spirit, in this essay.
-For this reason, among others, the essay seemed an appropriate one with which to grace the beginning of the present collection of studies.41
+all of the critical approaches that we now term modern-the empiricist, the socio-historical method; the cultural-historical method; the aesthetic method and so on-are to be found in germinal form, bolstered by Akiko's own intellectual appreciation and critical spirit, in this essay.
+For this reason, among others, the essay seemed an appropriate one with which to grace the beginning of the present collection of studies.42

 One wishes Mitani had been more precise in connecting Akiko's scholarship with the critical approaches of modern Genji studies, but with a bit of speculation one can perhaps reconstruct his meaning.
-As we have seen, in biographical studies of Murasaki Shikibu, Oka Kazuo drew the lines of scholarly lineage from Ando Tameakira directly to Akiko, and thence to his own work in the field.
+As we have seen, in biographical studies of Murasaki Shikibu, Oka Kazuo drew the lines of scholarly lineage from Andō Tameakira directly to Akiko, and thence to his own work in the field.
 Modern studies of the structure of Genji, according to Teramoto Naohiko, began with Akiko's designation of a sharp structural break following 'Fuji no Uraba.'
 Building upon this observation, Ikeda Kikan developed his thesis of a tripartite Genji and his hypothetical reconstruction of the order in which the component chapters were composed.
 In all of these fields of Genji studies, Akiko is recognized by post-war scholars as an important pioneer.
 Her writings, however, also touch upon many other subjects such as classical poetry, Heian period literary salons, the Heian period woman's "education," and Japanese women's writing in general.
-The sources upon which she bases her consideration of these matters range not only over the entire corpus of Heian writing in Japanese (wabun), but also a considerable body of writing in Chinese, such as the Mido kanpaku ki, Shoyūki, and Honchoreiso (c.
+The sources upon which she bases her consideration of these matters range not only over the entire corpus of Heian writing in Japanese (wabun), but also a considerable body of writing in Chinese, such as the Midō kanpaku ki, Shōyūki, and Honchōreisō (c.
 1010).